 I was still skeptical.
 "But, Ilari, we still need to be compliant with the FDA.
 We still have to show that the specifications are met and we still need to have documented proof.
 Exploratory testing makes a big point how traditional, scripted testing is obsessing about repeatability and documentation, indicating that these are not important steps."

-“This idea is partly reflected in the FDA document “Design Considerations for Pivotal Clinical Investigations for Medical Devices - Guidance for Industry, Clinical Investigators, Institutional Review Boards and Food and Drug Administration Staff”.
-The document states that an exploratory studies in the early, and even pivotal stage of a clinical investigations, is advantegous, simply because it generates more knowledge about the system.
+“This idea is partly reflected in the FDA document “Design Considerations for Pivotal Clinical Investigations for Medical Devices - Guidance for Industry, Clinical Investigators, Institutional Review Boards, and Food and Drug Administration Staff”.
+The document states that exploratory studies in the early, and even pivotal stage of clinical investigations, is advantageous, simply because it generates more knowledge about the system.
 In this line of thought, exploratory testing does not replace scripted testing, but certainly precedes and complements it.”

 I must say that Ilari is building a case here.
 We leave the discussion at this point, both excited about the prospects and challenges of exploratory testing in a medical device context.